LOID1/Mods-DBM-By-Cap/README.md

 ### Check If Command Exists MOD

-> Check if such a command exists
+> Check if such a command exists.

 **Note:** It also works with General Wrex's Multiple Prefixes Raw Data.